AlonaPashko/Structures/README.md

 decorated with a property.
 When a Person is added to the collection that has the same Surname as the Guider, the SameSurname Event is activated, which sends the message to user about it.
 A subclass from the Person class - StrongCompany - with similar event processing logic is also implemented.

+Added Demo class with methods for finding the maximum and minimum value in a collection of integers.
+Implemented a delegate that returns the maximum integer value in a collection.